Stellacore/AeroPlygiant/README.md

 [Lyx document processor](https://www.lyx.org/).
 This project document, along with the associated \ref Papers.bib bibliography file provide references to various works on refraction.

+## General Use

+TODO - incorporate these steps into example program e.g. demoAeroPlygiant.cpp

+In general creating a custom ray path involves the following.

+* Define a refractive environment:

+	* Derive a class from env::IndexVolume that provides the index of refraction values through a volume of space.
+E.g.

+		TODO

+	* In general, also derive a class from env::ActiveVolume that specifies the region of interest (such that ray propagation terminates at boundaries of the active volume).
+E.g.

+		TODO

+	* Construct an instance of the refractive media volume.
+E.g.

+		tst::Slab const opticalMedium(....);

+* Configure initial ray path boundary conditions:

+	* Construct a ray::Start object to define the incident tangent direction and an initial point on the ray path. e.g.

+		ray::Start const start{ ray::Start::from(tanBeg, locBeg) };

+	* Construct a ray::Propagator instance.
+E.g.

+		ray::Propagator const prop{ &opticalMedium, propStepDist };

+* Use the ray::Propagator to trace as many rays as desired:

+	* Construct a ray::Path instance that will hold the traced path information (as a collection of ray::Node instance that are saved every delta-length along the path).
+E.g.

+		ray::Path aPath(start, saveDeltaDistance);

+	* Use the ray::Propagator to trace as many paths as desired.
+E.g.

+		prop.traceNodes(&aPath);

+* Retrieve path data:

+	* Retrieve desired data from ray::Path archive of ray::Node
+	instances.
+E.g.

+		for (ray::Node const & node : aPath.theNodes)
+		{
+			std::cout << node.infoBrief() << std::endl;
+		}

 ## Project Development Environment